Estimate Time4 min

 Traveling with a credit card

-Before you travel, find out if your card issuer prefers to be notified of your travel plans—not all do, these days.
+Before you travel, find out if your card issuer prefers to be notified of your travel plans.
 To set a travel alert, call the toll-free number on the back of your card or log in to the website to let the card issuer know where you're traveling.
-Doing so will reduce the chance of your transactions being flagged as unusual and possibly declined.
+It will reduce the chance of your transactions being flagged as unusual and possibly declined.

 Credit cards can be useful when traveling, they offer strong fraud protection and many issuers provide zero liability to card holders.
 See if your card offers any travel perks like airport lounge access.
 Do check to see if your card issuer needs to be notified about your travel plans, not all do anymore.

-Security against fraud is key, but a secondary benefit of using credit cards is the perks.
+Security against fraud is key, but a secondary benefit of using credit cards are the perks.
 If you use your credit card to book travel, there may be some benefits offered that could help with your trip.
-Coverage and benefits vary across cards, so it can make sense to research what's out there if you have time:
+Coverage and benefits vary across cards, so consider researching what's out there if you have time:

 • Emergency card replacement and emergency cash disbursement